pamapa/callblocker/README.md

 Double check your [settings.json](/etc/callblocker/README.md).
 Hints:
 - v0.0.7: switched from php to python web backend
 - v0.9.0: prefix "from_" has been removed from "from_domain", "from_username" and "from password"
+- v0.11.0: moved from jessie to stretch, for jessie use the 0.10.x release

 ```bash
 sudo systemctl stop callblockerd